KhaledGhanem0/Smart-Security-System/README.md

 - **`RfidHandler`** — Manages communication with the MFRC522 reader, reads tag UIDs, and formats them for comparison against stored credentials.
 - **`SensorHandler`** — Polls PIR sensors and reed switches across all three zones and reports breach events, including which zone and which specific sensor was triggered.
 - **`WiFiHandler`** — Establishes the ESP8266 Wi-Fi connection on startup, maintains it with automatic retry logic, and sends structured HTTP GET requests to the IFTTT Webhooks endpoint on security events.

+---

+## Known Limitations

+- **No encrypted credential storage.** Passwords and RFID tag UIDs are stored as plain text in the Arduino's EEPROM.
+Anyone with physical access to the board and an EEPROM reader could extract the credentials directly.

+- **Single RFID tag per zone.** Each zone supports exactly one registered RFID tag.
+There is no support for multiple authorised users per zone, and no way to tell from the system logs which individual performed an action.

+- **No event timestamps.** The system has no real-time clock (RTC) module.
+Breach and access events are reported without a date or time, making it difficult to reconstruct a timeline from logs.

+- **Notifications sent over HTTP.** Communication with the IFTTT Webhooks service uses plain HTTP, not HTTPS.
+On an untrusted network, notification content could theoretically be intercepted.

+- **Wi-Fi connectivity is not fault-tolerant.** If the network is unavailable for an extended period, there is no local queue of missed events.
+Notifications that fail to send are silently dropped.

+- **Zone count is hardcoded.** The number of zones (`NUM_ZONES = 3`) is a compile-time constant.
+Changing it requires code modifications and re-flashing, and the hardware must be wired accordingly.

+- **Password constraints are minimal.** The system enforces a minimum length of 4 characters and a maximum of 8 digits, but imposes no complexity requirements.
+Simple numeric passwords like `1111` are accepted.

+- **EEPROM write endurance.** The Arduino's EEPROM is rated for approximately 100,000 write cycles per address.
+Frequent credential changes over the lifetime of the device will eventually degrade storage reliability.

+- **No tamper detection.** The system does not detect physical interference with the sensors, wiring, or the control board itself (e.g. a sensor being disconnected or covered).

+---

+## Future Work

+- **Encrypted credential storage.** Passwords and RFID UIDs could be hashed or encrypted before being written to EEPROM, making it significantly harder to extract usable credentials from the hardware.

+- **Multi-user access management.** Support for multiple RFID tags per zone would allow different individuals to be authorised independently, each with their own tag, and would enable per-user access logging.

+- **Event logging with timestamps.** Integrating an RTC module (e.g. DS3231) and an SD card would allow the system to maintain a local, time-stamped log of all access and breach events — useful for auditing and incident review.

+- **Secure remote notifications (HTTPS).** Replacing the current HTTP-based IFTTT integration with an HTTPS connection, or migrating to a dedicated backend API, would protect notification data in transit.

+- **Dedicated mobile application.** A companion mobile app could replace the IFTTT dependency, offering a custom notification interface, a live system status dashboard, and remote arm/disarm capability.

+- **Scalable zone architecture.** Refactoring the zone configuration to be fully data-driven at runtime (rather than a compile-time constant) would allow the number of monitored zones to be adjusted without modifying or re-flashing the firmware.

+- **Battery backup.** Adding a small UPS or battery module would keep the system operational during power outages — a critical gap for any real security application.

+- **Tamper detection.** Monitoring for unexpected sensor disconnections or abnormal signal patterns could allow the system to raise an alert if someone attempts to physically defeat a sensor.

+- **Over-the-air (OTA) firmware updates.** Leveraging the ESP8266 module to support OTA updates would allow firmware improvements to be deployed without physical access to the board.

+- **Web-based configuration interface.** Rather than navigating the keypad menu to update credentials, a small web interface served by the ESP8266 could provide a more convenient way to manage settings remotely.

+---

+## License

+This project is licensed under the [MIT License](LICENSE).